 Trezor One Reddit

-How to find the best Bitcoin hardware wallet for you?
+How to find the right crypto hardware wallet for you?

 To find a hardware wallet for altcoins and Bitcoin that suits your needs best, you need to think of one characteristic that you care about the most.
 Three popular ones are a proven security history, convenience and ease of use, and a cypherpunk feel.